vishnukam3/oci-oke-ai-ml-sample-recipes/README.md

 **Is this built on top of OKE?** Yes.

 ## Running into any issues?
-Contact Vishnu Kammari at vishnu.kammari@oracle.com
+Contact Vishnu Kammari at vishnu.kammari@oracle.com or Grant Neuman at grant.neuman@oracle.com